Utah vs. Oregon State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Utah has combined with its opponents to score more than 55.5 points in three of five games this season.
+- Utah has combined with its opponents to score more than 56.5 points just two times this year.

-- This contest's total is 9.6 points greater than the 45.9 these two squads combine to allow per game this season.
+- This contest's over/under is 10.6 points greater than the 45.9 these two squads combine to allow per game this season.

 Utah Stats and Trends

-- So far this season Utah has two wins against the spread.
+- Utah has two wins against the spread in six games this season.

 - This season, the Utes are winless against the spread when entering a game as a favorite of 3 points or more (in three chances).

-- Utah's games this year have gone over the total in three out of five opportunities (60%).
+- Utah's games this year have hit the over three times in five opportunities (60%).

 - Utah is 2-2 against the spread and 4-1 overall this season when the team puts up more than 23.2 points.

-- In games that Utah piles up over 381.2 yards, the team is 2-0 against the spread and 3-0 overall.
+- In games that Utah piles up more than 381.2 yards, the team is 2-0 against the spread and 3-0 overall.

 - This year, the Utes have 10 turnovers, two fewer than the Beavers have takeaways (12).